Caring For Your Furniture

 Turning

 We recommend that you turn your mattress every 6 months.
-This way, the material can recuperate more easily, and the sleeping comfort will be retained for an even longer time.
+This way, the material can recuperate more easily, and the sleeping comfort will be retained even longer.

 Cleaning